 What Happens After 60 Days Without Alcohol?

-Most people wonder how long alcohol stays in your system and whether 60 days is enough time to see a difference.
+Most people wonder whether 60 days is enough time to see a difference.
 Sixty days without drinking can have a remarkable effect on your life.
 After two short months, people who abstain from alcohol often report feeling happier and healthier.
 They also gain clarity around their decisions and experiences, leading to a greater sense of purpose and self-confidence.

 The physiological benefits of a 60-day sobriety period are also worth noting.
 People drinking heavily often experience various negative symptoms, such as type 2 diabetes, obesity, liver damage, and high blood pressure.
 Abstaining from alcohol for two months gives the body time to recover from any existing damage.
 It allows it to start functioning more efficiently.